magodo/magodo.github.io/_posts/2023-10-18-terraform-in-browser.md

 This is pretty much what we've done for supporting wasm for the `go-plugin`.
 Some of the heavy works are done in the `go-wasmww` module, while the changes for the `go-plugin` are kept clean and managable.
 Those code  that need WASM adoption are moved out to a file appended with `_other.go`, with no change.
 Meanwhile, there are new files with the same prefix, but ends with `_wasm.go`, that contains the wasm implementation.
 These files are conditionally built by using Go build constraint.

+As the output, I've submit a PR back to the `go-plugin` project: https://github.com/hashicorp/go-plugin/pull/280.

 A little more words about the stdout/stderr streaming flows.

 For CLI version, it is illustrated below: